ffxiv-acerola/ffxiv_stats/README.md

 ### Using a role class

 Using a role class is recommended to go from potencies to d2 values given various stats.
 Attributes like `main_stat`, `trait`, etc are automatically set to the corresponding values of each role.
-Rotations are attached using the `attach_rotation`, which inherits the `Rotation` class.
+Rotations are attached using the `attach_rotation()` method, which inherits the `Rotation` class.
 However, the `rotation_df` argument is similar to the above dataframe, but does have slightly different columns

 * `action_name`: str, unique name of an action.
 Unique action depends on `buffs`, `p`, and `l_c` present.
 * `base_action`: str, name of an action ignoring buffs.
 For example, Glare III with chain stratagem and Glare III with mug will have different `action_names`, but the same base_action.
 Used for grouping actions together.